Alire

 value option_value

-in the global configuration file.
+in the global settings file.

-alr config --get my_option
+alr settings --get my_option

-Will print the value configuration option my_option
+Will print the value setting option my_option

 if it is defined,